Research

 Publications

-Fairness in Incomplete Information Bargaining: Theory and Widespread Evidence from the Field (with Dan Keniston, Bradley J. Larsen, Shengwu Li, J.J.
+Splitting the Difference in Incomplete Information Bargaining: Theory and Widespread Evidence from the Field (with Dan Keniston, Bradley J. Larsen, Shengwu Li, J.J.
 Prescott, and Bernardo S. Silveira).
-International Economic Review, Accepted.
+International Economic Review, 65(4).
+November 2024.

 Competitive Bidding in Drug Procurement: Evidence from China (with Shengmao Cao and Lisa Xuejie Yi).
-American Economic Journal: Economic Policy, Forthcoming.
+American Economic Journal: Economic Policy, 16(3).
+August 2024.

 The Welfare Effects of Vertical Integration in China's Movie Industry (with Luming Chen and Lisa Xuejie Yi).
 American Economic Journal: Microeconomics,16(2).
 May 2024.